m0b1d3v/portfolio/README.md

 This project focuses on using the HEC (HTML, EcmaScript, CSS) stack as an exercise in simplicity and standards.
 My belief is that the explosion of front-end frameworks has masked great advancements in browser technology.
 A self-imposed limitation here is that all aspects of development here should be possible without a JavaScript framework.
-The web server, testing, and deploys unfortunately still rely on NPM tooling.
+The testing unfortunately still rely on NPM tooling.

 ## Testing